Peanut Butter Cream Cheese Frosting

 Let Me Know What You Think!

-If you make this peanut butter cream cheese frosting recipe, I’d love to hear what you think of it!
+If you make this peanut butter cream cheese frosting recipe, I’d love to hear what you think!
 Please leave a rating and comment below.

 Don’t forget to tag me @chelsweets and #chelsweets so that I can see your amazing creations on social media.